 - Ability to work from anywhere

-Accreditation is critical for any education institute.
+Accreditation is critical for any educational institute.
 It certifies that the school and its curriculum meet the appropriate standards outlined by the U.S. Department of Education and/or the Council for Higher Education accreditation.
 Choosing an accredited school gives your degree the credibility and validity required by employers.

 Many programs and departments within a school may have a separate certificate of programmatic accreditation.
 This elevates the credibility of the program and showcases the department has designed a program that meets a standard of excellence.